andriustheviking/unreal-notes/unreal-objects.md

     PlayerInputComponent->BindAxis(TEXT("MoveForward"), this, &ATank::Move);
     ```

-### TargetPoint
+## TargetPoint

-  - Point icon with no default behavior
+  - An Actor with no default behavior
   - Useful as spawn points

 # Camera